ArcticSnow/TopoPyScale/README.md

     - [x] create project folder structure if not existing
     - [x] read config file
     - [x] get ERA5 data
+    - [ ] create possibility to provide a list of points by lat,long to run toposcale completely
     - [ ] write save output in the various format version
     - [ ] fetch other dataset routines
     - [ ] implement routine to fecth DEM automatically from ArcticDEM/ASTER